 - Play your musical instruments inside your store - or outside your store!
-People are sure to be drawn to the sound and the beauty of the instrument and you can show them a few simple ways to play it themselves!
-This is a great way to connect with passers-by and engage them with your products!
+People are drawn to the sound and the beauty of the instrument.
+You can show people a few simple ways to play it themselves!
+This connects you with passers-by and engages them with your products.

 - Sell online!
 Places like eBay, Etsy, and Craigslist are great places to find customers for African instruments!
 Many people who are looking for a rare instrument like a D’jembe drum start online.

-- Have an African home party!
-Invite your friends, family, and prospects to your home and show them some basic drum-playing techniques!
+- Have an African home party Invite your friends, family, and prospects to your home and show them some basic drum-playing techniques!
 Not sure how to play?
-Look on Youtube or on our web site for tutorials!
+Look on Youtube or on our web site for free tutorials!
 Get everyone involved and having fun in a casual, relaxed atmosphere.

 - When Christmas comes around, set out miniature D’Jembe drums or tic-toe drums as Christmas gift ideas!
 During the holiday season, miniature D’jembe drums are a very popular African gift and they are a great way to get people started with African instruments.